 For a complete listing of registered motorcycle road totals for each of the states in the US Western region, refer to the below bar chart:

 Summary of this year’s Top 10 motorcycle rides in the West rankings:

 Moving on from the discussion of quantity of motorcycle rides and on to the topic of motorcycle ride quality in the US West, reveals some interesting trends.
-This year, for the first time since this list of the Top 10 motorcycle rides of the US West was created, the great state of Montana has risen to the top and took #1 in terms of the western state with the most routes in the Top 10 listing.
+This year, for the first time since this list of the Top 10 motorcycle rides of the US West was created, the great state of Montana has risen to the top and took #1 in terms of the western state with the most routes in the Top 10 listing with three awesome Montana motorcycle rides making the Top 10 list.
 In second place, we see a 3-way tie with each of the following states having three of their motorcycle rides in the Top 10 (in alphabetical order): California, Colorado, & Wyoming (last year Washington had 2 as well but this year it dropped to having 1 of its roads in the Top 10 list).
 In second place we see a three state tie with each of these states having one of their motorcycle rides making the Top 10 list: Arizona, Idaho, and Washington

 This really makes the Western region stand out among all US regions as the one region that has the most even spread of high quality motorcycle roads.
 You see each of the other three regions had one state that led its Top 10 list.
 In the US Northeast in 2020 it was Pennsylvania that dominated, in the Midwest it was Ohio that dominated, and in the South it was North Carolina that led the pack (albeit Tennessee was only one road away from tying North Carolina).